camtheperson/get-my-ps5/docs/faq.md

 If you're not using a VPN to mask your IP address (which we highly recommend), you may want to consider strategically limiting how long you let this script run.

 The longer you let this script run, the more likely Sony may notice you repeatedly pinging their website.
 And then they may ban your IP, which will prevent you from accessing the PlayStation Direct store.

+## How do I stop this from running?

+Enter `Control + C` in your CLI window, or exit the CLI altogether.

+## How do I uninstall this?
+Delete the `get-my-ps5` folder.

+Seriously.
+That's it.